Code coverage for pull requests

 Turning this off will not post any coverage checks and coverage annotations will not appear in the changed files view.

 |target||Target threshold value for diff coverage must be met for a successful coverage status to be posted.||70%||Desired % number|

 |comments||Indicates whether a comment containing coverage details for each code file should be posted in the pull request||off||on, off|

-Sample YAML files for different coverage settings can be found in the code coverage YAML samples repo.
+More examples with details can be found in the code coverage YAML samples repo.